Subin-Vidhu/2024/Deep Learning with PyTorch for Medical Image Analysis/Crash Course Numpy/Readme.md

 - Why use Numpy?

-    - Numpy is faster than Python lists
+    - While numpy structures look similar to standard python lists, they are much more efficient
-    - Numpy uses less memory than Python lists
+    - Numpy arrays are stored at one continuous place in memory unlike lists, so processes can be performed on them much faster
-    - Numpy is more convenient than Python lists
+    - Numpy is optimized for numerical operations and is faster than standard python lists